Beatrice: Against my will, I am sent to bid you come in to dinner.

 Plus, Catherine Tate corpsing and telling the audience to quiet down for a good few seconds, then noticing her shirt is still hanging low.

-At one point, Benedick is taking a swig of beer when the Duke says something that causes him to spit-take and spray beer all over the back of Leonato's head and the Duke.
+At one point during said Zany Scheme, Benedick is hiding behind a pillar taking a swig of beer when the Duke says something that causes him to spit-take and spray beer all over the back of Leonato's head and the Duke.
 The trio then awkwardly pretend to check if it's raining in order to keep the deception going.